DaimCod/DaimCod/README.md

 - 👋 Hi, I’m @DaimCod
-- 👀 I’m interested in Full Stack Development, but I also enjoy programming in Java and I'm studying C++ as well as I think these 2 languages are a MUST for every programmer.
+- 👀 I’m interested in Front-End Development, but I also enjoy programming in Java and C++ as well as I think these 2 languages are a MUST for every programmer.
+Pretty much a Fullstack developer
 - 🌱 I’m currently studying Computer Science at University of Milan-Bicocca

 <!---